AmazingAmpharos/OoT-Randomizer/README.md

   * Stone of Agony is now only considered a useless item (for barren areas) when this trick is on and Gossip Stones do not use it.
 * Added a new trick `Goron City Spinning Pot PoH without Explosives`, which allows stopping the Spinning Pot using a bomb flower.
 * Hell Mode preset includes both the above tricks.
+* Tricks enabled/disabled in a Plandomizer file now take precedence over Tricks in Detailed Logic, even if the Plandomizer file has an empty list.
+  * An empty list means the seed will be beatable without any tricks.
+  * If there's no `allowed_tricks` item in the file, the Detailed Logic tricks apply instead.
+  * If there is an `allowed_tricks` list in the file, it will not be possible to disable any of the enabled tricks (or enabling more) without editing the file.

 #### Other Changes
 * Cosmetic heart color setting now applies in the file select screen.